Marital Settlement Agreements

 When the parties in a divorce can come to an agreement regarding all of the issues required to settle their divorce they enter into what is called a Marital Settlement Agreement.
-This agreement is a comprehensive document that outlines all of the terms surrounding their divorce.
+This agreement is a comprehensive document that outlines all of the terms surrounding their divorce in Orlando, FL.
 These agreements contain information regarding equitable distribution, alimony, and children’s issues including child support and parenting plans.
 If you are ready to prepare a marital settlement agreement contact Jennifer Dane to:

 Jennifer Dane will personally handle all aspects of your divorce and the drafting of your marital settlement agreement.
-You will be able to contact Jennifer by phone, text or email at anytime with questions specific to your case and your concerns.
+You will be able to contact Jennifer by phone, text or email at any time with questions specific to your case and your concerns.
 Your case will never be handed to a less experienced attorney and Jennifer is the only attorney that will advocate for you throughout the entire case.
-Jennifer knows each client and takes a very personal interest in the well being of the client and the family as a whole.
+Our lawyers know each client and they take a very personal interest in the well being of the client and the family as a whole.
 Your divorce will get Jennifer’s full attention.
-If you are considering a divorce and want to know more about martial settlement agreements, contact Winter Park family law attorney, Jennifer Dane for a consultation.
+If you are considering a divorce and want to know more about marital settlement agreements, contact Jennifer Dane Family Law for a consultation in Orlando, FL.

 Marital Settlement Agreement

 Entering into a marital settlement agreement gives parties a great deal of freedom to craft an agreement that is best for the parties and their families.
-Every family is unique, therefore, every marital settlement agreement is different and specially crafted to reach that families needs.
-Attorney Jennifer Dane understands the unique nature of every family and helps her client reach their personal goals to make the divorce process as seamlessly as possible.
-Typical topics in marital settlement agreements include the following:
+Every family in Orlando, FL is unique, therefore, every marital settlement agreement is different and specially crafted to reach that family's needs.
+At Jennifer Dane Family Law we understand the unique nature of every family and we help our clients reach their personal goals to make the divorce process as seamless as possible.

 Equitable Distribution in Florida is the division of a divorcing couples marital assets and liabilities.
 Typically, things such as real and personal property, vehicles, retirement accounts, businesses, and stocks and bonds are divided equally between the parties so long as they are a result of the marriage.